Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Dissociations and minimal query plans

-To summarize, \autoref{th:safeDissociation} gives us a much more efficient method for computing the propagation score $\rho(q)$ of a query: iterate over all plans $P$, compute their scores, and retain the minimum score $\min_P [\score(P)]$.
-Each plan $P$ is evaluated directly on the original probabilistic database, and there no need to dissociate the input tables.
-However, this approach is \emph{still inefficient} as it computes some ``redundant'' plans: for example, in \autoref{Fig_PartialDissociationOrderExample} plans 5, 6, 7 are redundant as they are all greater than plan 3 in the partial dissociation order.
-We also say that plan 3 \emph{dominates} plans 5, 6, and 7.
-It thus suffices to evaluate only the \emph{minimal query plans}, i.e.\ those for which the corresponding dissociation is minimal (or not dominated) among all safe dissociations: in our \autoref{ex:partialDissociation}, these are plans 3 and 4.
+\autoref{th:safeDissociation} suggests the following improved algorithm for computing the propagation score $\rho(q)$ of a query: Iterate over all plans $P$, compute their scores, and retain the minimum score $\min_P [\score(P)]$.
+Each plan $P$ is evaluated directly on the original probabilistic database, and there is no need to materialize the dissociated database.
+However, this approach is still inefficient because it computes several plans that correspond to non-minimal dissociations (e.g., plans 5, 6, 7 in \autoref{ex:queryPlans} are ``\emph{dominated}'' by plan 3 since plan 3 is lower in the partial dissociation order).
+It thus suffices to evaluate only the \emph{minimal query plans}, i.e.\ those for which the corresponding dissociation is minimal (i.e., not dominated) among all hierarchical dissociations: in our \autoref{ex:partialDissociation}, these are plans 3 and 4.
+We next describe our third technical result, the recursive \autoref{alg:basicAlgorithm} that enumerates only the ``\emph{minimal query plans}'' (i.e.\ those that correspond to minimal hierarchical dissociations) and thus the minimum necessary number of query plans to evaluate $\rho(q)$.